babu-rajendran/todo/README.md

 Project follow the Maven's [standard directory layout structure](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html):
 - Under the `srs/main/java` are located Application sources
    - `Application.java` is a runnable Java application class and a starting point
+   - `Todo.java` is the model class
-   - `GreetService.java` is a  Spring service class
+   - `TodoRepository.java` is a  Spring JPA repository class
-   - `MainView.java` is a default view and entry point of the application
+   - `TodoView.java` is a default view and entry point of the application
 - Under the `srs/test` are located test files
 - `src/main/resources` contains configuration files and static resources
 - The `frontend` directory in the root folder contains client-side dependencies and resource files